EddyShao/SparseKernelPDE/README.md

 pip install -r requirements.txt
 ```

+### JAX and CUDA Compatibilitys

+This project was developed using JAX 0.3.10 with its corresponding CUDA/cuDNN build.
+In general, the software does not depend on a specific JAX version, as long as you install a JAX build that matches your CUDA version when running on GPU.

+In general, the software does not depend on a specific JAX version, as long as you install a JAX build that matches your CUDA version when running on GPU; please refer to the [official JAX installation guide](https://github.com/google/jax#installation) for the correct CUDA-enabled JAXLIB wheel.

 ## Code Structure
 ### In the `src` folder:
 - `GaussianKernel.py` defines the generic Gaussian Kernel.